makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 Frontend developers

+# Presenter Notes

-.notes: we should be able to walk free in the ideal city
+we should be able to walk free in the ideal city

 .fx: extra-large